 Now go through this fine write-up and video below on classical guitar recording with various mic set-ups.
 These microphones are high end and the quality of the player, Slovenian guitarist-cum-recording-engineer Uros Baric, is also high end!
 But it gives you an idea of the sound that is possible on this magnificent instrument of ours.

-(Never mind if you can’t tell the acute differences between one mic recording and another.
+(Never mind if you can’t tell the subtle differences between one mic recording and another.
 All of them are superb recordings and unless you have what’s called ‘a set of golden ears’ you will hardly perceive significant differences.
 Enjoy nevertheless and see what’s possible.)

 A word on microphone specs